xuqi2024/openflexure-microscope/docs/upright_swappable_optics_module.md

-# Assemble the high-resolution optics module
+# Assemble the high-resolution upright swappable optics module

 The imaging optics for this version of the microscope consist of an RMS objective, a tube lens[i](info_pages/imaging_optics_explanation.md) and the Raspberry pi camera arranged as shown below (with the illumination optics)